Frequently asked questions about our Culture Journey submitted by faculty and staff, organized by theme:

 Who is included in the Culture Journey?

-The Culture Journey is working to build a values-driven culture at U-M. Values inform the behaviors and norms we expect to see.
+The Culture Journey team is working to build a values-driven culture at U-M. Values inform the behaviors and norms we expect to see.
 They guide our choices and actions and should be reflected in everything we do.
 From how we hire and promote, make decisions, educate and conduct research, and treat one another.
 Values should reflect who we are and what we stand for.

 Read more about student values included in the Statement of Student Rights and Responsibilities.